Giruns/Mass-Convert-aws-to-smtp/README.md

-# mws
-Mass Convert aws to smtp
+Mass Convert aws to smtp | Get Limit Quota & Mail From